A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Calculation Method

-The calculation of these event rates is divided into two steps: a) determine the probability of a type of signal to start a coincidence searching window; b) determine the probability that there is a second or third signal in the searching window for 2-fold or 3-fold coincidences or there is no other signal for 1-fold events.
-In the following sections the starting probabilities of a random background signal ($P_{s-start}$), positron ($P_{e-start}$) and neutron ($P_{n-start}$) will be calculated first and then followed by all kinds of event rates.
+The calculation of these event rates is divided into two steps: a) determine the probability of a type of signal to start a coincidence searching window; b) determine the probability that there is a second or third signal in the searching window for two-fold or three-fold coincidences or that there is no other signal for one-fold events.
+In the following sections, the starting probabilities of a single background ($P_{s-start}$), positron ($P_{e-start}$) and neutron ($P_{n-start}$) will be calculated first, followed by the rates of all kinds of combinations.